jeslaspravin/ReactiveEnvironment/README.md

 There is still a lot of noise in calculated Normals.
 There is lots of room for improvements.

-This is just a hobby project I created inspired by Unreal's Render to Material demo and Marvel Master's https://youtu.be/pX82z77TZc4 tried to replicate without that many draw calls and added snow,Mud,Grass interactions too.
+This is just a hobby project I created inspired by Unreal's Render Material to Texture demo and Marvel Master's https://youtu.be/pX82z77TZc4 tried to replicate without that many draw calls and added snow,Mud,Grass interactions too.